 PAYMENT AND CHECK POLICIES

-Payment of Extraordinary APA California Expenses: the APA California Accounting Services contractor shall not pay any portfolio-related bill or expenses that are not associated with a contracted amount or a normally-budgeted on-going expense without prior approval of the affected Vice President and the Vice President for Administration.
+Payment of Extraordinary APA California Expenses: the APA California Accounting Services contractor Chapter bookkeeper shall not pay any portfolio-related bill or expenses that are not associated with a contracted amount or a normally-budgeted on-going expense without prior approval of the affected Vice President and the Vice President for Administration.

 APA California shall not honor any checks not cashed within 180 days of issuance.